Reverse Mortgage Pros and Cons Canada — An Honest Assessment

 Is a reverse mortgage a good idea in Canada?

 For the right borrower in the right situation — yes.
-Specifically: 55 or older, significant equity, a real financial gap the equity can address, an intention to stay in the home, and a comparison across all four lenders before signing.
+Specifically: 55 or older, significant equity, a real financial gap the equity can address, an intention to stay in the home, and a comparison across all major lenders before signing.

 What is the biggest disadvantage of a reverse mortgage?